-In the previous versions of the Basic Module, there was requirement O15 for emissions of not readily biodegradable organic chelating agents such as EDTA or DTPA.
+DTPA.
 The requirement has now been removed from generation 3 of the Basic Module.
-According to the recent BAT conclusions29, BAT is to use a combination of the techniques to reduce the release of these organic chelating agents to the environment.
+According to the recent BAT conclusions, BAT is to use a combination of the techniques to reduce the release of these organic chelating agents to the environment.
 As the Nordic Swan Ecolabel requirement is now covered by legally binding BAT conclusions, the requirement has been removed from the Basic Module.
+However, to reduce the release of not readily biodegradable organic chelating agents such as EDTA or DTPA, techniques in line with Best Available Techniques (BAT) Reference Document for the Production of Pulp, Paper and Board is to be used.
+This has been included in requirement for chemicals (O8) as there may be pulp and paper mills outside Europe.

-29 https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32014D0687&from=EN
+39 https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32014D0687&from=EN

-Appendix 1

-Q & A: Nordic Ecolabelling requirements for greenhouse gas emissions for paper
+Appendix 1 Q & A: Nordic Ecolabelling requirements for greenhouse gas emissions for paper